-Chapter 18 Those Lightning Experience Record Pages?
+Chapter 23 Those Lightning Experience Record Pages?
 You Can Customize Them, Too!

-You have three options for activation.
+You have four options for activation.

-- Make the page the org default for the object. - Make the page the default object record page for specific Lightning apps. - Assign the page to a combination of Lightning apps, record types, and profiles.
+- Make the page the org default for the object. - Make the page the default object record page for specific Lightning apps. - Assign the page to a combination of Lightning apps, record types, and profiles. - Assign the page to a form factor, such as a desktop or phone.